 - Sean C.

 - Ava K.

 - Jenna H.

 - Cole D.

-Everyone received a small Home Depot apron to customize with her or his own decoration, a mini pen and cahier to take notes about her or his experience, and all were assigned to a chore team to help out with rotating responsibilities like meal set-up or clean-up.
+Everyone received a small Home Depot apron to customize with her or his own decoration, a mini keychain ballpoint pen and a colorful pocket-size notebook cahier to take notes about her or his experience, and all were assigned to a chore team to help out with rotating responsibilities like meal set-up or clean-up.
 While we decorated our aprons, we went over some expectations by having people share what they’re excited about, what will help them feel successful, what they’re uncertain about, and what’s the worst thing that could happen.
 Essentially, it was the “We’re all in this together and God loves everyone” Talk that’s integral to this sort of new adventure.
 It’s like every mission trip needs to start with a little bit of a letter from Paul, Galatians-style!

 That about wraps it up for Sunday.
 We played some card games and relaxed but mostly we kept it low-key before we enter our first full work day on Monday.
 Looking forward to telling you all of our exploits in home repair and neighborhood beautification!